aarshon/aarshon.github.io/docs/API.md

 -------- |-----------|--------   |--------| ---- | ------                 |
 1        | msg_type  | `char`     |  `5`| `5`   | `5`            |
 2-58     | err-msg  | `char[57]`    | `1`   | `57`   | `Sensor 1 Read Error` |

+**Description:** This message communicates a descriptive error string (up to 57 characters).
+It provides a human-readable reason for system faults (e.g., “sensor 1 read error”) that the HMI can show or log.

 ## Frame Structure Summary: